 Join us for Boulanger Initiative’s October Virtual Course “Building an Inclusive Practice: A Toolkit for Music Educators and Performers.”
-This month-long series of workshops will empower attendees to create a comprehensive, holistic, dynamic, and inclusive environment, whether for their students, their colleagues, their audience, or themselves.
+This series of 6 workshops will empower attendees to create a comprehensive, holistic, dynamic, and inclusive environment, whether for their students, their colleagues, their audience, or themselves.
 We will facilitate discussions of relevant topics in music education and research, provide resources for further learning, and share methods to make a tangible impact in the realms of allyship and activism.
 You will leave this course feeling confident in your ability to diversify repertoire and curriculum with intention and care, setting a stage for future practices that are reflective of all who participate and engage in the world of music.
+Course registrants will also receive access to the videos of each session until the end of the year.

 Cost: